Blog Writing Guide for Claude

 Naming conventions:

-• Hero image: title.png or descriptive name like my-topic-title.png
+• Hero image: title.png or title.jpg (match the actual file extension)

 • Downloadable files (.pbmx, .pbfx, .py, .txt) go in the same folder